Netflix February 2017: Complete List Of Titles Leaving Netflix In February

 — Entrepreneur (@Entrepreneur) January 21, 2017

-- Attack on Titan (1 Season)
+- Attack on Titan (one season)

-- Grounded for Life (5 Seasons)
+- Grounded for Life (five seasons)

 Animated map shows the most popular show on Netflix in every state https://t.co/Q5futyWB1z pic.twitter.com/aOTF99cATM